 To an artist, an audience is extremely important.

-And then I decided to self-publish.
+And then I decided to self-publish again.
 I chose one of my short stories, Remember.
 I edited, I made a cover, I did the interior formatting.
 I made a blog.
 This blog.
 I thought, this time it’s going to work.
 Even if the entire world tries to stop me, this time it’s going to work.

 I decided to be relentless.
 No matter what, I would wake up in the morning, stare out the window for a few minutes, and then write.
 Even if all I got were one star reviews, I would write.
 Even if no one read my blog posts, I would write.